tldr-pages/tldr/pages/common/magick.md

 `magick -size {{640x480}} pattern:checkerboard {{path/to/checkerboard.png}}`

-- Create a PDF file out of all JPG images in the current directory:
+- Create a PDF file out of all JPEG images in the current directory:

 `magick {{*.jpg}} -adjoin {{path/to/file.pdf}}`